-Screening mammography is indicated for all females aged 50-74.
-For females aged 40-49, the recommendation is to engage in shared decision making with the patient to decide if screening will be completed.
-The absolute benefits for screening are lower for younger patients compared with older patients due to decreased incidence and sensitivity of mammography.
-All patients should receive counseling on the risk of false-positive results leading to additional testing.
+Regardless of age of initiation, all patients should receive counseling on the risk of false-positive results leading to additional testing.
 The interval for screening differs among societal guidelines but is recommended every 1-2 years and frequency should be determined by shared decision making with the patient.
 Discontinuation should be a discussion with the patient.
 The USPSTF does not recommend ongoing screening after age 74, but many clinicians consider a life expectancy less than 10 years to be a helpful guide for discontinuation.

 Breast exams by a clinician or self-exams by the patient are no longer routinely performed for screening due to lack of evidence that they detect more cancer and sometimes lead to unnecessary testing.

 You can add to this discussion by bringing up factors that make patients high-risk such as personal or family (parent, sibling or child) history of breast, ovarian, tubal or peritoneal cancer; ancestry or known carrier of a genetic mutation; known dense breast tissue.
 For these patients, a risk prediction model can be used to help determine appropriate testing.
 High risk patients will often need to undergo breast MRI and mammogram annually.